 These are the ultimate soft and chewy gingerbread sugar cookies made without molasses.
-They are thick, sweet, and so easy to make with no chill time.
-Seriously, the best gingerbread cookies.
+They’re thick, sweet, and so easy to make with no chill time.
+Seriously, the best gingerbread cookies ever.
 Perfect for the Holidays!

 The best soft gingerbread sugar cookies without molasses

-These gingerbread cookies are way better than classic recipes!
-They are not thin and crispy like most gingerbread men.
+I must admit, everyone who’s tried these cookies says they’re better than classic recipes!
+Why?
+Well, to start, they are not thin and crispy like most gingerbread men.
 These cookies are next-level delicious since they are super thick, soft, and chewy.
-They are similar to a thick sugar cookie or snickerdoodle.
+They are similar to a thick sugar cookie or pillowy Snickerdoodle.
+SO GOOD!

 I am obsessed with these cookies, as I am sure you can already tell.
 They literally melt in your mouth and have the perfect soft, gooey centers and crisp, browned edges.
+Plus, we use maple syrup and brown sugar instead of molasses.
 Honestly, they taste like Christmas in a cookie.

 Why you’ll love this recipe:

-- There is no molasses in these delicious gingerbread cookies.
+- No Molasses: There is no molasses in these delicious gingerbread cookies.

-- The cookies are super thick, soft, and chewy.
+- Pillowy & Chewy: The cookies are super thick, soft, and chewy.

-- Easily make these festive cookies in under 20 minutes.
+- Quick & Easy: Easily make these festive cookies in under 25 minutes.